Doula, midwife, nurse: What’s the difference?

 Labor nurses

-This overlap doesn’t mean that labor nurses are equivalent to either, though.
+This overlap doesn’t mean that labor nurses are equivalent to either.
 Labor nurses don’t attend to each stage of birth in the way that either a doula or a midwife would.
 Unlike midwives, labor nurses do not generally deliver babies, and unlike doulas, though labor nurses may provide some emotional support and education, their jobs are not defined by that.

 Sources